Cyperus plantaginifolius

 Cyperus plantaginifolius is a species of sedge that is endemic to Madagascar.

 Description

 Cyperus plantaginifolius is a herbaceous plant, one lacking woody parts, that grows perennially.
 It has stiff clums, the stems specific to sedges, with three sides and a smooth surface.
 They range in size from 15 to 45 cm with a width of 1.4 to 2 millimeters.
 They have rhizomes and short stolons.

 The plant's leaves are 10 to 25 cm long with a width of 15 mm.
-They are very narrowly lanceolate, shaped like the head of a spear with the widest part bellow the midpoint of the leaf.
+They are very narrowly lanceolate, shaped like the head of a spear with the widest part below the midpoint of the leaf.
 They are rough on both the top and underside with edges that fold towards their bases.
 They are green and transition to purplish-red towards their attachment.

 The flowering head is densely packed and has multiple spikelets.

 Taxonomy

 The species was first formally described by the botanist Henri Chermezon in 1920.
 He placed the species in the genus Cyperus within the family Cyperaceae.
 In 1925 he also described a variety of the species that he named minor.
 However, this is not an accepted subdivision according to Plants of the World Online.